Monday, 2 July 2012

 For a while it seemed as if we were once again being taken back into the village, but then the track turned and we came out of the forest into open country.

-This took us towards the highway, which we traversed through a low underpass for walkers only, and so we entered Arles.
+Soon after that we crossed the highway through a low underpass for walkers only, and so we entered Arles.

 The centre of Arles is a very fine old town with admirable standing monuments from Roman times and later, but it was hard to appreciate these things in the company of so many hard-faced tour operators and their flocks.